-When you think of Peru, you think of the fantastic culture of the Inca and their architectural achievement, Machu Picchu.
-You’re familiar with Lima the largest city and Cusco the town where you go to hop on to Machu Picchu.
-But a short hop and skip by bus or plane is Peru’s second largest city.
-El Cuidad Blanca, or White City.
+When you think of Peru, you think of the fantastic culture of the ancient Inca and their architectural achievement, Machu Picchu.
+You’re probably familiar with Lima the largest city and Cusco the town where you go to continue your journey on to Machu Picchu.
+But just a short hop and skip by bus or plane is Peru’s second largest city – El Cuidad Blanca, or The White City.

 1. The Plaza de Armas & Cathedral